5 min read

 What will I write on the road?
 Austen Kleon, in his marvelous little book Show Your Work, said if you’re creating today you have to share.
 You don’t have a choice.
 I wasn’t sure how my creative process even looked for me, writing on the road.
 I certainly hadn’t imagined sending dispatches from the toilet of a hotel.
 Here’s what I know.

-I start with the kernel of the idea and tell (aka write) it like it is.
+I start with the kernel of an idea and tell it like it is.
 Getting down the bones.
 Like any professional, writers develop skills and I’ve been writing for a long time.
 That’s a lot of muscle memory.
 If you’re new and answered yes to the question above about writing, then start now, do a little every day.
 Vomit on the page.
-I start with my kernel and then I write.
 I usually don’t know where I’m going exactly, though I have a destination in mind.
 The discovery is along the way.
 My last letter involved searching for war poetry in an anthology when I came across Howard Nemerov, a Jewish poet.
 At dinner my family talked about Urkaine and Zelensky and his Jewish heritage.
 I felt a connection and it grew stronger as I read more and as I wrote more.
 His poetry moved me deeply and I had a similar feeling about this Ukrainian leader on the brink of losing it all.

 Next I rewrite and revise.
 Writing is rewriting.
 It’s never good enough for the writer.
 So you aim high and fail daring greatly.
 Or you aim low, down close to the page, spewing whatever’s on your mind.
 And you go back and write it again.

 Once I’ve gotten out the first draft, I let it sit a while, half a day, a whole day.
 Then I see what the hell it was I wrote.
 Oh.
 Go figure.
 That’s not what I intended to do at all.
 Then I rewrite and tighten which means CUT.
 BY GOD you must cut.
 Le Guin’s best exercise, ok they’re all bests, but she says it’s A Terrible Thing to Do, and you must cut your writing in half.
 There you go.
 Cut half of it.
-It will be better, your reduction.
-Intense and distilled.
-Flavorful and potent, able to capture the reader’s imagination and stick with her.
+It will be better.
+Distilled and potent, able to capture the reader’s imagination and stick with her.
 And respect her time and lighten her burden by figuring out what you want to say and doing so in the fewest words possible.

 If I had more time this would be shorter.
 You’ve cut your 5000 words to 2500, good.
 Then what is it you were trying to say?
 Structure the writing around that, make sure it is set up on a foundation of your own natural voice, a rhythm that a reader can follow.
 Then take her along on the journey.